TmoreiraBR/UnityMLAgents1stProject/Report.md

 [image2]: https://github.com/TmoreiraBR/UnityMLAgents1stProject/blob/main/TrainedResults.jpg  "Test Agent"

-# Project 1: Navigation
+# Report for Project 1: Navigation

-### Introduction
+### Introduction and Algorithim description

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For solving this project a Deep Q-Learning Algorithim, with two neural networks (local and target) and  was utilized.

+The Algorithim, based on [[1]](#1)

 ![Test Agent][image2]